madblade/shadow-volume/README.md

 - Clone the geometry into a new shadow mesh (SM)
 - Snap normals on the SM to avoid holes during the projection
 - Project the back of the SM using normals
-- Use normals to resize the rest of the SM (avoids self-shadowing artefacts)
+- Use normals to resize the rest of the SM (avoids self-shadowing artifacts)

 ## Improvements
-- Bridge edges near every vertex where normals disagree to remove projection artefacts
+- Bridge edges near every vertex where normals disagree to remove projection artifacts
 - Sharp edges (i.e. BoxBufferGeometry)
 - Adaptive normal resizing for thin geometries (using attributes?)
 - Only works for closed surfaces (manifolds) so far